silhavyj/KIV-PSI-task04/README.md

 end
 ```

 As of now, router R2 is reachable from subnet `10.10.2.0/27`.
-However, since there is now reverse route set up yet.
-Pings messages will be received but unanswered.
+However, since there is now reverse route set up yet, ping messages will not be sent back to the source (PC_1).
 This could be verified using WireShark.

 <img src="img/03.gif">

 ### Setting up RIP

-As soon, as RIP is enabled on router R2 as well, ping will come through.
+As soon, as RIP is enabled on router R2 as well, the router will start replying to the ping messages.

 ```
 config term